KrauseFx/krausefx.com/_posts/2016-05-14-use-custom-shortcuts-for-every-application.md

 One of the most common activities when using a computer is switching between apps and their windows.
 Unfortunately macOS is optimised for casual computer users (Mission Control, using the mouse, etc.).

+> **2026 Update:** While this post originally described my setup using BetterTouchTool, I've since switched to [Raycast](https://www.raycast.com/) for managing my application shortcuts.
+See the [update at the bottom](#2026-update-using-raycast) for details on my current setup.

 ### Using the dock